A brief history of honey

 How can I tell if I’m buying real honey?

 The US Food and Drug Administration only recently implemented labeling standards for identifying adulterated honey that has been blended with corn syrup or other sweeteners, flavors or dyes.
 The term ‘natural’ means nothing on a honey label, and even the term ‘organic’ is misleading.
 Although a beekeeper may not use pesticides on his farm, bees can range up to 80 miles in their quest for pollen, and will likely forage in places where crops have been sprayed.

 Honey is best in its raw state.
 Honey is raw if it hasn’t been heated beyond the average 95 degree (F) temperature inside the hive.
 Boiling or microwaving honey destroys its nutritional value and makes it more like a processed sweetener.
 The downside to eating straight-from-the-hive honey is that it is very thick and may contain bits and pieces of honeycomb, propolis (bee glue), and even bee parts.
 Straining removes these impurities and makes the honey flow more easily.

 When buying honey, look for the terms ‘raw,’ ‘unfiltered’ and ‘uncooked’ on the label.
-Here in the beehive state, Miller’s, Cox’s and Stoddard Honey meet the standard for pure, raw honey, and there are many others as well.
+Here in the Miller’s, Cox’s and Stoddard Honey meet the standard for pure, raw honey, and there are many others as well.
 You can also buy honey from your local health food store or farmers market to make sure you can savor the true “nectar of the gods” on that scone or in that cup of tea.
 Best of all, you won’t have to bother any bees.